The Stylistics: Later years

 In 1980, the group reunited with Thom Bell and signed with Philadelphia International Records subsidiary, TSOP Records.
-They released the single "Hurry Up This Way Again" that year which brought them back into the R&B Top 20 (peaking at No. 18).
+They released the single "Hurry Up This Way Again" in 1980 which was in the R&B Top 20 (peaking at No. 18).
 Both James Dunn and James Smith departed due to conflicts over the direction of the group; Dunn left before the recording of the album Hurry Up This Way Again (1980) and Smith after the recording of Closer Than Close in 1981.
 Nevertheless, the group continued, recruiting new member Raymond Johnson, but Johnson departed in 1985, leaving the group as a trio.
-Love, Murrell and Thompkins continued to tour until 2000, when Thompkins, Jr. left the group.
+Love, Murrell, and Thompkins continued to tour until 2000, when Thompkins, Jr. left the group.

-In 2000, singer Eban Brown (formerly of The Delfonics, The Manhattans, and Ray, Goodman and Brown) replaced Thompkins as lead singer.
-That same year, tenor singer Van Fields, who had previously sung with the A Cappella group "A Perfect Blend", joined, enabling The Stylistics to grow from a trio back to a quartet.
+In 2000, singer Eban Brown (formerly of the Delfonics, the Manhattans, and Ray, Goodman and Brown) replaced Thompkins as lead singer.
+That same year, tenor singer Van Fields, who had previously sung with the A Cappella group "A Perfect Blend", joined, enabling the Stylistics to grow from a trio back to a quartet.
 The group was featured live on the DVD The Stylistics Live at the Convocation Center (2006), as well as with other artists of the 1970s on the DVD, 70s Soul Jam.

-In 2004, after having left The Stylistics in 2000, former lead singer Thompkins launched his own group called Russell Thompkins Jr, & The New Stylistics, returning with former member Johnson, plus James Ranton and Jonathan Buckson.
+In 2004, after having left the Stylistics in 2000, former lead singer Thompkins launched his own group called Russell Thompkins Jr, & the New Stylistics, returning with former member Johnson, plus James Ranton and Jonathan Buckson.
 They were featured on the DVD Old School Soul Party Live!, which was part of the PBS My Music series.

-In 2010, they released an album entitled, That Same Way by LAC Management.
+In 2010, they released an album entitled That Same Way by LAC Management.
 In 2011, Fields departed from the group after 11 years, due to creative differences, and was replaced by singer Jason Sharp.

-In January 2018, after 18 years with The Stylistics, Brown, who is also a jazz guitarist and composer, announced his departure to concentrate on his solo career.
+In January 2018, after 18 years with the Stylistics, Brown, who is also a jazz guitarist and composer, announced his departure to concentrate on his solo career.
 He since performed at venues in the States and overseas as a solo artist.
 Brown was initially replaced by Michael Muse, and after a few months, he was replaced by former Temptation Barrington "Bo" Henderson.

-In 2018, The Stylistics celebrated their 50th. anniversary in the music industry.
-Their milestone was acknowledged at venues throughout the year during their 50th.
-Anniversary tour in the States and overseas.
+In 2018, the Stylistics celebrated their 50th anniversary in the music industry.
+The accomplishment was acknowledged at venues throughout the year during their 50th anniversary tour in the U.S. and overseas.

-As of 2020, the remaining members of the original group, Love and Murrell were still performing, continuing the Stylistics' legacy with their unit, while Thompkins and his New Stylistics continue to perform as well.